 Most variations of Natarajasana focus on opening the front body.
 In this version — which isn’t nearly as pretty, by the way — I want you to focus on engaging the hamstrings.
 It’s like a hybrid of Warrior III and Natarajasana.
 While standing in Tadasana with your core engaged, raise your right heel toward your sitting bone and move your thigh back.
 Keep your core intact and maintain the natural curves of your spine as begin.
 Once you’ve raised your leg, tilt your pelvis forward over your standing leg and lift your chest into a modest backbend.

-Let’s face it: none of the postures in this sequence are sexy.
+Let’s face it: none of the postures in this yoga to strengthen hamstrings sequence are sexy.
 These are not big, flashy poses that are going to build your reputation in social media.
 They are, however, the postures that create stability and strength in an often-overlooked region of the body.
 To do this Hamstring Curl, simply come to Table Top position.
 Engage your abdominal core to keep your lower-back fixed (immobile).
 Keep your left knee bent 90 degrees, flex your foot and lift your thigh toward the ceiling.
 As you raise your thigh, bring your heel closer to your sitting bone.
 Do not allow your lower back to increase it’s curve.
 It’s okay to have a natural lumbar curve, but don’t allow your lower back to sink toward the floor.
 Feel your hamstrings working diligently as you breath deeply.

 In backbends, we usually internally rotate the thighs.
 This version of Locust Pose is an exception.
 In this version, you will externally rotate the thighs and bring you inside of your feet together.
 This combination of actions strongly engages your hamstrings, adductors and external rotators.
 It’s an ideal strengthener that balances many of the muscles that tend to be overstretched in yoga.
 Since Locust Pose is low-range of motion pose, it’s permissible to internally rotate the thighs instead of externally rotating them.
 If this were a backbend with greater range of motion–like Bridge Pose–I wouldn’t recommend externally rotating and adducting the thighs.
 I would stick to the more common teaching of internally rotating the thighs and keeping the thighs parallel to each other.